coworking-metz/tickets-backend/AUTH.md

 It can be overriden by setting the `follow` query parameter.

 Some examples:
-- when users navigate to `tickets-backend/api/auth/login` from `http://your-app.local`, they will redirected to `http://localhost:5173` if `http://localhost:5173` is included in `OAUTH_FOLLOW_WHITELIST` environement variable, otherwise to `tickets-backend/api/auth/callback` with an error message.
+- when users navigate to `tickets-backend/api/auth/login` from `http://your-app.local`, they will be redirected to `http://localhost:5173` if `http://localhost:5173` is included in `OAUTH_FOLLOW_WHITELIST` environement variable, otherwise to `tickets-backend/api/auth/callback` with an error message.
-- when users navigate to `tickets-backend/api/auth/login?follow=http://example.com` from `http://localhost:5173`, they will redirected to `http://example.com` if `http://example.com` is included in `OAUTH_FOLLOW_WHITELIST` environement variable, otherwise to `tickets-backend/api/auth/callback` with an error message.
+- when users navigate to `tickets-backend/api/auth/login?follow=http://example.com` from `http://localhost:5173`, they will be redirected to `http://example.com` if `http://example.com` is included in `OAUTH_FOLLOW_WHITELIST` environement variable, otherwise to `tickets-backend/api/auth/callback` with an error message.

 Here is a sequence diagram on how it works behind the scene:
 ```mermaid